168th Wing Emergency Management Team increases modern warfare lethality at SPEARS course

 |0

-This work, 168th Wing Emergency Management Team increases modern warfare lethality at SPEARS course [Image 5 of 5], by SMSgt Julie Avey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 168th Wing Emergency Management Team increases modern warfare lethality at SPEARS course, by SMSgt Julie Avey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-168th Wing Emergency Management Team increases modern warfare lethality at SPEARS course